Package 'iotables'

 Title: Reproducible Input–Output Economics Analysis, Economic and Environmental Impact Assessment with Empirical Data

-Description: Pre-processing and basic analytical tasks related to working with Eurostat's symmetric input-output tables and provide basic input-output economics calculations.
-The package is part of rOpenGov <http://ropengov.github.io/> to open source open government initiatives.
+Description: Pre-processing and basic analytical tasks for working with Eurostat's symmetric input–output tables, and basic input–output economics calculations.
+Part of rOpenGov <https://ropengov.github.io/> for open source open government initiatives.

 Maintainer: Daniel Antal <[email protected]>